armbian/build/documentation/user-faq.md

 	apt-get upgrade
 	reboot

 For all other cases.
-Note that this procedure upgrades only kernel with hardware definitions (bin/dtb/firmware) and headers.
+Note that this procedure upgrades only kernel with hardware definitions (bin, dtb, firmware and headers.
 Operating system and modifications remain as is.

 	wget -q -O - http://upgrade.armbian.com | bash

 You will be prompted to select and confirm some actions.
 It's possible to upgrade **from any other distribution**.

 # How to add users?